adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-A library: a generic library where the developer defines each of the aspects:
+**A JVM library**: a generic library that runs on the JVM.

+The developer defines the implementation languages and target JVM versions.

 ```kotlin
 library {